taiwocoker007/ms030/Instructions/Labs/LAB_AK_03_Lab3_Ex2_Connect_Clients.md

 12. If a **Networks** pane appears, select **Yes** to allow the PC to be discoverable by other PCs on this network.

-13. Repeat steps 1 through 9 to configure Outlook 2016.
-However, instead of using the MOD Administrator account, this time enter the following information:

-	- Your Name: **Holly Dickson**
+13. 2.
+Open **Microsoft Edge** .
+In your browser go to the **Microsoft Office Home** page by entering the following URL in the address bar: **https://portal.office.com/**

-	- E-mail Address: **Holly@M365xZZZZZZ.onmicrosoft.com** (replace ZZZZZZ with the tenant ID provided by your lab hosting provider)
+14. In the **Pick an account** window, select **Holly@M365xZZZZZZ.onmicrosoft.com** (where ZZZZZZ is your tenant ID provided by your lab hosting provider).

-	- Password: **Pa55w.rd**

-	- Retype Password: **Pa55w.rd**.

-14. During the configuration process, Outlook will attempt to make an encrypted connection to the Exchange Online mail server using Holly's email address.
-An **Enter password** dialog box will appear that asks you to enter the password for the **Holly@M365xZZZZZZ.onmicrosoft.com** account.
-Enter **Pa55w.rd** and then select **Sign in**.
+15. In the **Enter password** dialog box, enter **Pa55w.rd** and then select **Sign in**.

+16. In the **Microsoft Office Home** page, select **outlook**, which opens the office 365 Outlook.

-15. Once Outlook is configured and open, verify in Holly's **Inbox** that she received the email from the **MOD Administrator** that you just sent to her.
+17. Once Outlook is  open, verify in Holly's **Inbox** that she received the email from the **MOD Administrator** that you just sent to her.
 In turn, reply to the email by sending a Reply message back to the **MOD administrator**.

-16. Close Outlook on LON-CL2.
+18. Close Outlook on LON-CL2.

-17. Switch back to LON-CL1.
+19. Switch back to LON-CL1.

-18. Verify that Holly's reply is received into the MOD Administrator's Inbox in Outlook.
+20. Verify that Holly's reply is received into the MOD Administrator's Inbox in Outlook.
 By configuring Outlook for the MOD Admin's mailbox and Holly's mailbox and sending emails back and forth between the two users using two different PCs, you have verified that Outlook is connected to Exchange Online in Microsoft 365 and that an encrypted connection to your mail server is available.

-19. Close Outlook on LON-CL1.
+21. Close Outlook on LON-CL1.